fchastanet/docker_tutorial/02-docker-compose/exo03/Readme.md

 Notice that you can't authenticate to it using server/login/password mysql/sf4/sf4 defined in the docker-compose.yml file we will see in the next exercise how to correct this

+## try to use xdebug
+you will need to configure your ide for path mapping 02-docker-compose/exo03/exercise/src should match /home/wwwroot/sf4

 ## cleaning
 now remove the containers and the volumes associated (option -v)